intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_nano.md

 MyNano(num_processes=2, distributed_backend="subprocess").train()
 ```

-- Note: BigDL-Nano now support 'spawn', 'subprocess' and 'ray' backends for distributed training, but only the 'subprocess' backends can be used in interactive environment.
+- Note: BigDL-Nano now support 'spawn', 'subprocess' and 'ray' backends for distributed training, but only the 'subprocess' backend can be used in interactive environment.

 #### Intel Extension for Pytorch (a.k.a.
 [IPEX](https://github.com/intel/intel-extension-for-pytorch))